orbitinghail/sqlsync/README.md

 **SQLSync is a collaborative offline-first wrapper around SQLite.** It is designed to synchronize web application state between users, devices, and the edge.

+**Example use cases**
+  - A web app with a structured file oriented data model like Figma.
+Each file could be a SQLSync database, enabling real-time local first collaboration and presense
+  - An embedded systems deployment running SQLSync on the edge with high tolerance for unreliable network conditions
+  - Enabling optimistic mutations on SQLite read replicas

+**SQLSync Demo**

+The best way to get a feel for how SQLSync behaves is to play with the [Todo list demo](https://sqlsync-todo.pages.dev/).
+Clicking [this link](https://sqlsync-todo.pages.dev/) will create a unique todo list and redirect you to it's unique URL.
+You can then share that URL with friends or open it on multiple devices (or browsers) to see the power of offline-first collaborative SQLite.

 **Features**
   - Eventually consistent SQLite
   - Optimistic reads and writes